Before Sumer: Migration, Gods, and Mesopotamian Civilization

 The fertile land continued to reflect the sacred role of the mother goddess, yet celestial worship began to dominate religious ideology.
 The moon represented the mother goddess due to its gentle light and cyclical nature, symbolizing pregnancy and fertility.
 The sun, by contrast, represented the masculine force—unchanging and powerful, with its rising and setting seen as a daily cycle of awakening and rest.
 Venus (Inanna) embodied the youthful, energetic daughter, appearing as the morning star at dawn and the evening star at dusk.

-The Celestial Transformation of Fertility Myths
+The Celestial Shift in Fertility Myths

 The Chalcolithic revolution elevated fertility symbols from the earth to the heavens, marking the birth of planetary deities.
 This transition remained influential even into the third millennium BCE during the Sumerian era.
 The moon goddess "Ningal" was still regarded as the great mother, giving birth to the radiant Inanna (Venus) and the ambitious Utu (the sun).
 However, the growing influence of patriarchal beliefs led to the masculinization of the moon deity as "Sin" or "Nannar," making him the consort of Ningal.